Esri/water-utility-mobile-map/README.md

-# Mature Support
+# Retired
-As of 6-14-2016 the Water Utility Mobile Map moved to the [Mature Lifecycle Phase](http://links.esri.com/Support/ProductLifeCycle) to align with the lifecycle status of ArcGIS for Windows Mobile.
+As of July 1, 2017 the Water Utility Mobile Map moved to the [Retired Lifecycle Phase](http://links.esri.com/Support/ProductLifeCycle) to align with the lifecycle status of ArcGIS for Windows Mobile.
 See the [ArcGIS for Windows Mobile product life cycle support](http://links.esri.com/support/LifeCycleStatus/ArcGISforWindowsMobile) status for more details.

 # water-utility-mobile-map